acorn-io/runtime/docs/docs/50-Acorn in Production/05-managing-secrets.md

 ## Overview

-Acorn Apps have secrets defined in the Acornfile file under the `secrets` key.
+Acorn Apps have secrets defined in the Acornfile under the `secrets` key.
 Before running an Acorn App you can see which secrets are defined by passing the `--help` flag.

 ```shell
 > acorn run [MY-APP-IMAGE] --help